 Lawful Evil comes in four flavors:

-Type 2 is a baddie with a code of honor (personal order) that prevents them from doing truly heinous things, or at least keeps them focused and disciplined.
-Often a form of Principles Zealot.
+- Type 2 is a baddie with a code of honor (personal order) that prevents them from doing truly heinous things, or at least keeps them focused and disciplined.
+Often a Pragmatic Villain.
 This code of honor sometimes leads to the Type 2 conflicting with Type 1's when their values and codes conflict with those of main-stream society.
 This does not make them Chaotic.
 Types 2's do have a sense of order, just not the one that society at large possesses.
 If this is the case, expect the Type 2 to be a Byronic Hero or Übermensch.
 They typically value loyalty in their minions and possess Evil Virtues, and tend to be reliable allies in an Enemy Mine situation where alignments would fizzle out.
-The second type tends to either perform a Heel Face Turn or suffer death by redemption.
+The second type tends to either perform a Heel-Face Turn or suffer death by redemption.
 The alternative is that they ultimately choose evil over this and cross the Moral Event Horizon.
 Note that these two types are not mutually exclusive.

 Such characters are, for example:

 A warlord who would kill anyone who threatens him — and, let's say, would always spare the enemies that can serve him; or someone who believes in playing by the story conventions

 ; or a villain whose word is absolutely binding